There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 I am not entirely sure how I completely missed this movie in 2012, but I saw that it just popped up on Netflix, and it looked pretty interesting.
 I expected an average-to-decent disaster movie, but I ended up liking it a lot.
 The main reason for this was how well the filmmakers established the family that made up this story's main characters.
 None of them were overly complex or compelling on their own, but they formed a family that was easy to care about, and both Maria and Lucas' growth through this disaster was admirable, and it made them a duo that I enjoyed watching.

-This movie was predictable at times, and I thought the filmmakers failed to capitalize on the impact that this premise could have made, by choosing to focus entirely on a family that pretty much got the best case scenario out of the whole ordeal.
+This movie was predictable at times, and I thought the filmmakers failed to capitalize on the impact that this premise could have made, by choosing to focus entirely on a family that pretty much got the best-case scenario out of the whole ordeal.
 Fortunately, these issues were relatively minor, as the movie was pretty darn intense, and the filmmakers used gore in the most effective way, as it added weight to every injury, which made this disaster feel very real.
-I also liked the close call moments, as they will make you want to yell at your screen, knowing how close they were to finding each other and still feeling as if they were world's apart.
-There were some issues here, but it was an intense disaster movie about a family that will get you hooked in their story of survival.
+I also liked the close call moments, as they will make you want to yell at your screen, knowing how close they were to finding each other and still feeling as if they were worlds apart.
+There were some issues here, but it was an intense disaster movie about a family that will get you hooked on their story of survival.